pytest-dev/pytest/CONTRIBUTING.rst

     $ git commit -a -m "<commit message>"
     $ git push -u

-   Make sure you add a CHANGELOG message, and add yourself to AUTHORS.
+   Make sure you add a message to ``CHANGELOG.rst`` and add yourself to ``AUTHORS``.
 If you are unsure about either of these steps, submit your pull request and we'll help you fix it up.

 #.
 Finally, submit a pull request through the GitHub website using this data::